paralin/charlie/DESIGN.md

   1. Open socket connection.
   2. Server sends a CServerIdentify.
 Contains the server public key.
+     Contains the challenge for the client.
 -- start RSA encryption --
   3. Client sends a CClientIdentify.
 Contains client pubkey.
+Contains challenge for server.
+  4. Server sends a CServerAccept with verification signature for challenge.
-  4. see reg sequence
+  5. see reg sequence

 # Registration Sequence